winstring/AlphaFactorX/README.md

 #### 3.2.2 By text file containing factor names

-Execute `python compute_and_check.py -f [path_to_text_file]`, this will generate a summary csv file containing factor specifications.
+Execute `python compute_and_check.py -f [path_to_text_file]`, this will calcualte the factors in parallel and generate a summary csv file containing factor specifications.
 Path to the csv file can be specified by adding a `-o` option, or it will try and write to a default location.
 Change the value of `default_result_csv` within `framework/config.py` to change the defaut csv path if necessary.

 #### 3.2.3 Other parameters